dataseyo/HomeWall/README.md

 - migrate to React Native
 - add hold maker feature
 - allow users to follow other users, and see/like/save their walls
-- allow for larger volume holds to be used that take up multiple grid sites
+- allow for larger holds to be used that take up multiple grid sites
+- allow volumes to be placed on wall and for holds to be placed on volumes

 # Issues